-In June 2019, pursuant to an Asset Purchase Agreement entered earlier in the same month, the Company sold certain assets of its Poser 3D animation software product to Bondware, Inc. for \$500,000, of which \$350,000 was paid at closing and the remainder will be paid in quarterly installments over the next three years.
+In June 2019, pursuant to an Asset Purchase Agreement entered earlier in the same month, the Company sold certain assets of its Poser 3D animation software product to Bondware, Inc. for \$500,000, of which \$350,000 was paid at closing, with the remainder to be paid in quarterly installments over three years.
 The Company recorded a gain on the transaction in the amount of approximately \$483,000, which is presented as Other Income in the consolidated statements of operations.